-To understand how these options work, consider a scenario where releases R1, R2, ..., R5 of a single release definition are created in quick succession due to new builds being produced rapidly.
-Assume that the first environment in this definition is named QA and has both pre-deployment and post-deployment approvers defined.
+To understand how these options work, consider a scenario where releases R1, R2, ..., R5 of a single release pipeline are created in quick succession due to new builds being produced rapidly.
+Assume that the first environment in this pipeline is named QA and has both pre-deployment and post-deployment approvers defined.

 If you do not specify a limit for the number of parallel deployments, all five approval requests will be sent out as soon as the releases are created.
 If the approvers grant approval for all of the releases, they will all be deployed to the QA environment in parallel. (if the QA environment did not have any pre-deployment approvers defined, all the five releases will automatically be deployed in parallel to this environment).